aljazmedic/time-reverse-gun-unity/README.md

-# unity-example-game
+# time-reverse-gun-unity
-Example game made in Unity
-Practising C# coding and exploring inovative (or not so inovative, but interesting) game mechanics

-## Time Gun

-Added a gun, that moves objects back in tame
+Implementation of a gun, that moves objects back in tame.